AMD to buy chip peer Xilinx for $35 billion in data center push

 "There are some areas where we're very strong, and we will be able to accelerate some of the adoption of the Xilinx product family," Su told Reuters in an interview.
 "And there are some areas where (Xilinx CEO) Victor (Peng) is very strong, and we believe that we'll be able to accelerate some of the AMD products into those markets."

 The tie-up comes at a time when Intel's manufacturing technology has fallen years behind TSMC's.
 AMD, which spun off its factories nearly a decade ago, has rocketed ahead of Intel with chips that perform better.
-The performance edge helped AMD gain its best market share since 2013 at slightly less than 20% of the CPU market, which has in turn pushed its shares up 68% between the start of the year and the close of trade on Oct.
-26.
+The performance edge helped AMD gain its best market share since 2013 at slightly less than 20% of the CPU market, which has in turn pushed its shares up 79% this year.

+Shares of AMD fell about 4% in premarket trading, while those of Xilinx surged over 12% after the deal was announced.

 Xilinx also uses TSMC's factories, called "fabs" in the industry, to make its chips, with both U.S. companies using modular designs that let them swap out different pieces of a chip to avoid bottlenecks or delays.